-SAN FRANCISCO, CA – On Tuesday evening and all day Wednesday (August 1-2, 2006), the Independent Citizens' Oversight Committee (ICOC) for the California Institute for Regenerative Medicine (CIRM) will meet in San Francisco.
+SAN FRANCISCO, CA – On Thursday evening and all day Friday (6/1 – 6/2/06), the Independent Citizens’ Oversight Committee (ICOC) for the California Institute for Regenerative Medicine (CIRM) will meet in La Jolla.

 WHO: Independent Citizens’ Oversight Committee, the 29-member governing board of the CIRM.

-WHAT: The ICOC will meet on Tuesday night to consider the values and the mission statement for the CIRM scientific strategic plan.
-After several public meetings involving members of the Strategic Planning Advisory Committee, the ICOC, CIRM staff and the public, Zach Hall is updating the board and seeking their input on the overall objectives of the Strategic Plan that will cover the next ten years.
+WHAT: The ICOC will meet to consider a mission statement for the CIRM scientific strategic plan.
+The board charged CIRM President Zach Hall with formulating a draft of the document by October 2006.
+After several public meetings involving members of the Strategic Planning Advisory Committee, the ICOC, CIRM staff and the public, Hall is seeking the board’s input on the overall objectives of the Strategic Plan that will cover the next ten years.

 7:00 PM – 10:00 PM (Estimated)

-NB: This ICOC meeting primarily will focus on the CIRM Scientific Strategic Plan.
+NB: This ICOC meeting primarily will focus on direction for CIRM Scientific Strategic Plan.

 9:30 AM – 5:30 PM (Estimated)

 10950 North Torrey Pines Road